Installation

 ansible-playbook ansible_collections/tosit/tdp/playbooks/utils/ranger_policies.yml

-Next steps
+Next Steps

-Connect to the cluster
+Connecting to the Cluster

-vagrant ssh edge-01.tdp
+vagrant ssh edge-01

-Learn to use TDP
+Learning to Use TDP